TunnelHQ vs UptimeRobot

 It doesn't work for VPNs.
 Here's the problem:

-- A WireGuard server on UDP/51820 will appear "up" to any port probe — the kernel's WireGuard module responds to all UDP packets on that port.
-Even if every client's key has been invalidated, even if the preshared key expired — the port is still "up".
+- A WireGuard server on UDP/51820 will appear "up" to any port probe.
+The kernel's WireGuard module responds to all UDP packets on that port.
+Even if every client's key has been invalidated, even if the preshared key expired.
+The port is still "up".
 UptimeRobot sees green.
 Your users see failed connections.

 - An OpenVPN server on TCP/443 will complete a TLS handshake with any incoming connection.
 UptimeRobot sees green.
-But if the server cert expired, if TLS-Auth keys don't match, if the OpenVPN process crashed but systemd is restarting it — users see "TLS error: TLS key negotiation failed to occur within 60 seconds".
+But if the server cert expired, if TLS-Auth keys don't match, if the OpenVPN process crashed but systemd is restarting it.
+Users see "TLS error: TLS key negotiation failed to occur within 60 seconds".
 UptimeRobot still sees green.

 - A VLESS server fronted by REALITY literally looks indistinguishable from a generic HTTPS site.
 UptimeRobot will get a 200 from the masquerade target.
 Meanwhile Xray has crashed and VLESS clients are failing.